randa-mu/randomness-solidity/README.md

 ## Overview
 In decentralized applications, unpredictable random values are essential for ensuring fairness and preventing manipulation.
 Secure randomness ensures that outcomes are both **unbiased** and **unpredictable**, making it impossible for any single participant to influence the result.
 This is particularly critical in use cases such as NFT trait generation, decentralized governance, lotteries, and other scenarios where fairness is a core requirement.

-This repository provides a Solidity-based library for requesting on-chain randomness powered by the **Dcipher threshold network**.
+This repository provides a Solidity-based library for requesting on-chain randomness powered by the **dcipher threshold network**.
 Random values are generated through supported threshold signature schemes, which guarantees that the output is publicly verifiable, tamper-resistant, and unpredictable until revealed.
 This cryptographic foundation ensures that smart contracts relying on randomness can operate in a secure and trust-minimized manner.

 The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects.
 Its extensible architecture makes it suitable for a wide range of applications that require robust on-chain randomness.